 Early European / Pākehā settlers influenced the landscape of this rural district as they farmed and milled the plains and hills.
 Towns and villages were established around railway lines and main roads that transported goods to Christchurch and the Kaiapoi Port.
 Today the small museums in Oxford, Cust, Rangiora and Kaiapoi are interesting places to visit to see how people lived over 150 years ago.

 Getting around - walking, cycling and horse trekking

-Waimakariri's rolling countryside, lush forests and vast coastlines are just waiting to be explored.
-Whether you're a fitness fanatic or a slow ambler, there's a walking trail here for you.
-Check out the vistas from a bike on one of the area's many cycle trails, or travel by horseback, with a trek through the Canterbury foothills.
+Waimakariri's lush countryside, forests and vast coastlines are just waiting to be explored.
+Enjoy the views on your bike or on foot from one of our many walking and cycling trails.
+Whether you're a fitness fanatic or an ambler there is a pathway for you.
+Alternatively travel by horseback, with a trek through the Canterbury foothills.

 Shopping, wine, dine, arts and craft

 Spend some time discovering Waimakariri's country townships.
 Visit peaceful, rural Oxford and Rangiora, picturesque riverside Kaiapoi, coastal Woodend, or the newly developed resort town of Pegasus.
 There's some great shopping to be had, art galleries to explore, golf courses to play, and cafés and restaurants where you can relax and enjoy some regional fare, and perhaps a local craft beer or wine.

 Food & Wine